-An angel investor refers to an individual investor, who is usually but not always a high net worth individual.
-(Read here for more info on how Beauhurst can help you target HNWIs).
-An angel network meanwhile is an official collection of angel investors, who share introductions to companies and often syndicate their funds into a single pot and make joint investments.
-They are a looser, more personal alternative to a VC fund, with financial backing coming from a network of individuals as opposed to large institutional or corporate investors.
+An angel investor refers to an individual investor in high-growth businesses, who is usually but not always a high net worth individual.
+An angel investment network meanwhile is an official collection of angel investors, who share introductions to companies and often syndicate their funds into a single pot and make joint investments.
+They are a looser, more personal alternative to a venture capital fund, with financial backing coming from a network of individuals as opposed to large institutional or corporate investors.

 The top 10 uk angel networks*